JamesSkemp/words/content/post/did-you-know-xbox-live-auto-renewals.md

 +++
 title = "Did you know?
-Xbox Live auto-renewals" summary = "Do you know how many screens you have to click through to turn off Xbox Live auto-renewals?" draft = false comments = true date = "2009-12-04T16:35:00-06:00"
+Xbox Live auto-renewals" description = "Do you know how many screens you have to click through to turn off Xbox Live auto-renewals?" draft = false comments = true date = "2009-12-04T16:35:00-06:00"